maidsafe/rfcs/text/0045-node-ageing/0045-node-ageing.md

 - Start Date: 25-09-2016
 - Discussion: (fill me in with link to RFC discussion - shepherd will complete this)
 - Supersedes: (fill me in with a link to RFC this supersedes - if applicable)
-- Superseded by: (fill me in with a link to RFC this is superseded by - if applicable)

 ## Summary